adeira/universe/src/relay/README.md

 This API is high-level on purpose but it's possible to decompose it when you need something more advanced (custom `Environment` for example).
 However, even the decomposed parts are still very opinionated and new features are being unlocked only when necessary.

+# Migrating to Relay Hooks

+TKTK

+1. change `@adeira/relay` to `@adeira/relay/hooks`
+2. replace `createFragmentContainer` with `useFragment` and change the code accordingly (don't forget to change the props to `..$key` types)
+3. TKTK

+Eventually we might remove some legacy Relay code so the import paths might change.

 # Detailed info

 ## Relay Compiler